zincware/ZnH5MD/README.md

 # list[ase.Atoms]
 ```

-Further, you can access any data from within the entrie dataset through the
+Further, you can access any data from within the entire dataset through the
 `znh5md.IO` class which provides a `MutableSequence`-like interface.

 ```python